 by Texas Homesteader ~

-I hate junk mail, it’s such a waste and not kind to the earth at all.
+I hate junk mail, it’s such a waste of time and money.
+And it’s not kind to the earth at all.
 So I easily stop junk from hitting my mailbox in the first place.
 Thankfully it’s very easy to do.
 Come see how.

 New Year, Easy Trash-Reducing Goals